-Admission to David Rogers’ Big Bugs at Green Animals Topiary Garden is included with regular admission.
-Preservation Society Members receive FREE ADMISSION to all properties.
+David Rogers' Big Bugs at Green Animals Topiary Garden has closed.

 About David Rogers

 With a devotion to rustic design and all-natural materials, David

 Rogers began constructing various styles of rustic furnishings and

 garden structures employing different kinds of trees and techniques.
 He

 developed a very ornate bent-sapling construction style named “Victorian